Check out our article with information on how to optimize your new grad LinkedIn profile.

 You can also add other skills to your profile and ask classmates, friends, former coworkers, and former managers to endorse you for these skills.
 Employers likely take these with a grain of salt as they are less official than the assessments, but they are still helpful when they are checking to see if you are being truthful.
 Recommendations are also an excellent source of proof.
 At the end of your internships or if you have had a particularly close relationship with a professor, you can ask them to write a recommendation on your LinkedIn.

 LinkedIn profiles are becoming as important as resumes when you are in the application and interview process for a new job.
-With the above tips, you should be able to optimize your LinkedIn so that you stand out, even when you do not have a lot of experience.
+With the above tips, you should be able to optimize your LinkedIn so that your new grad LinkedIn profile stands out, even when you do not have a lot of experience.

-If you want to work with any of our advisors 1-on-1 to get help with your resume, LinkedIn profile, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with your resume, LinkedIn profile, or with any other aspect of the job search, become a Pathrise fellow.